bbuchfink/diamond/README.md

 About
 =====
-DIAMOND is developed by Benjamin Buchfink at the Max Planck Institute for Biology Tübingen in collaboration with the Drost lab at the University of Dundee.
+DIAMOND is developed by Benjamin J. Buchfink at the Max Planck Institute for Biology Tübingen in collaboration with the Drost lab at the University of Dundee.
 From 2019-2024, it was developed by Benjamin Buchfink at the Drost lab, Max Planck Institute for Biology Tübingen.
 From 2018-2019, its development was supported by the German Federal Ministry